noorchauhan/noorchauhan.github.io/index.md

 - July 2024: Currently working on proposing my research ideas.
 - January 2025: Focusing on implementing basic BlackScholes Model and MonteCarlo methods of risk pricing
+- June 2025: Working as a AI/ML Engineer at Medprime Technologies